venk120soft/Javasript-learnings/README.md

 # Javasript-learnings
-Javascript Learnings

-I have added the concepts to Improve Wesite Performance using Debouncing and Throttling
+Using Debouncing and Throttling we can improve the performance of webpage

 ## Throttling and Debouncing
 Throttling is a technique in which, no matter how many times the user fires the event,